 Stay in Esplanade if this is your first visit; you want to be on the coast, you would prefer to be next to the lagoon, you want to be close to the attractions, you like to be near the shops, you don’t mind busier areas.

-Crystalbrook Riley This 5-star hotel is centrally located at the northern end of Cairns.
-It has 311 stylish rooms and suites, three restaurants and bars including Cairns’ highest rooftop bar, Rocco, an expansive lagoon pool and private beach, the stunning Eléme Day Spa, functions and events spaces for up to 400 people and a 24-hour fitness center.
+luxury ($$$): Crystalbrook Riley, great 5-star family-friendly hotel, centrally located at the northern end of Cairns.
+It features Cairns’ highest rooftop bar, Rocco, an expansive lagoon pool and private beach, the stunning Eléme Day Spa, and a 24-hour fitness center.

 But if nightlife isn’t what you’re looking for, you have the option of the brilliant Cairns Aquarium which first began in 2017.
 The aquarium is the only one in the world that is dedicated to fish found on the Barrier Reef, it’s an excellent spot to learn about the native marine life.